How To Create A Fitness Plan In 3 Simple Steps

 You don't have to do the standard barbell squat either.
 There are numerous variations of this exercise that you could perform to reap its benefits.

-Why is the Squat a Functional Exercise?
+Why is the Squat a Necessary Exercise?

 The squat also trains a key functional movement pattern: your ability to rise from a seated or crouched position.
 So many individuals have lost the capability to perform this basic pattern through neglect.